Killthebug/Bika-Lims-Wiki/Bika-LIMS-Installation.md

         Pillow
         bika.lims

-Save the file, and then run bin/buildout again.
-Buildout will download and install all remaining dependencies.

 > In buildout.cfg, each line should have the same indentation as the one preceding it.
 Mixing tabs and spaces may also cause errors.

+Save the file, and then run `bin/buildout`.
+Buildout will download and install all remaining dependencies.

+> If you created a root installation, you will need to run buildout like this:

+    sudo -u plone_buildout bin/buildout

 Verify successful build from the output of the installer script, which should include a list of found versions like this: